-1.8 Regulations on the Movement and Safety Areas of an Airport for Drivers an Anyone Taxiing or Towing an Aircraft.
+1.8 Regulations on the Movement and Safety Areas of an Airport for Drivers and Anyone Taxiing or Towing an Aircraft.

-1.8.1 Vehicle Operator and Anyone Taxiing or Towing and Aircraft Requirements.
+1.8.1 Vehicle Operator and Anyone Taxiing or Towing an Aircraft Requirements.

 - a.
-All applicants must satisfactorily complete the applicable driver's training class before receiving a movement and safety areas driver's license or badge.
-Nonbased personnel require escort from airport qualified movement/nonmovement area personnel. - b.
+All applicants must satisfactorily complete the initial driver's training class before receiving a movement and safety areas driver's license or badge.
+Nonbased personnel require escort from airport qualified movement/nonmovement area personnel. - All applicants who satisfactorily complete initial driver's training and are approved to operate unescorted in movement and safety areas are required to complete recurrent driver's training every twelve (12) consecutive calendar months.
+Recurrent training consists of a training video and written test - c.
 All applicants are required to pass the written test with a grade of at least one-hundred percent (100%).
 Applicants who do not pass the written test may retake the test after additional study.

-W.K.
-Kellogg Airport utilizes on-line training through the American Association of Airport Executives Digicast service for the driver's training class/written testing.
+Battle Creek Executive Airport utilizes on-line training through the American Association of Airport Executives Digicast service for the driver's training class/written testing.
 Visit the following website and click "Create an Account" to setup an account: